1335654481ren/rosbag-extractor/README.md

 ```

 ## Run OpenTSDB
+An OpenTSDB host is provided on Dockerhub:

 ```
 docker run \
     -p 4242:4242 \
     jleight/opentsdb
 ```
 Now, we can point the browser to http://127.0.0.1:4242 to show the OpenTSDB web interface.

+You can also build your own OpenTSDB image based on this repository: https://github.com/kamir/docker-opentsdb

 ### Demo Runner Script: Arguments